anderson-050/power_schedule/README.md

 # power schedule

-A simple and quick Python tool to check the electricity availability (power 'ON' or 'OUT') for specific consumer groups.
+A simple CLI Python tool to check the electricity availability (power 'ON' or 'OUT') for specific consumer groups.
 Just enter the Group, Date, and Time, and get the power status instantly\!

 #### [Video Demo](https://youtu.be/FGm4_gQFdPY?si=lUzp5Y38EgdW1MQr)

 ## The Story Behind the Program

-In our country, receiving electricity only within certain periods has been since 2023.
+In our country, receiving electricity only within certain periods has been since 2022-2023.
 This rotating schedule, which essentially divides consumption into two groups, is disruptive and highly unproductive when making plans.

 This simple Python script is my way of solving this problem.
 It calculates the expected power status and tells you whether a specific location will have electricity at a given moment.